kevinmarcellius/mentos-aaw/README.md

 Import the `aaw-marketplace.postman_collection.json` and `aaw-marketplace.postman_environment.json` into Postman to use the available API documentation.
 Dedicated documentation in the form of Swagger generated JSON's are also available in each service's `src/docs` directory.

+## Observability

+The `kube-prometheus-stack` helm chart will be used to monitor the microservices through `ServiceMonitor` CRDs, which can then be queried further from either the built-in Grafana dashboard or from a custom-made dashboard.
+These `ServiceMonitor` CRDs are placed within each services' manifest directory within `<svc>/manifests/servicemonitor`.

 ## Database Schema

 Managed through Drizzle ORM with migrations in drizzle directory.